pirsch-analytics/pirsch/README.md

 ## Usage

 To store hits and statistics, Pirsch uses ClickHouse.
-Database migrations can be run manually be executing the migrations steps in `schema` or by using the automatic migration (make sure you set `x-multi-statement` to `true`).
+Database migrations can be run manually be executing the migrations steps in `schema` or by using the automatic migration.

 **Make sure you read the changelog before upgrading!
 There are sometimes manual steps required to migrate the data to the new version.**